killerwhalee/killerwhalee/README.md

 ## Introduction
 I'm currently student in kaist.

-Double major of Chemistry and Computer Science.
+Majored in Computer Science, minored in Chemistry and Industrial Design

 Interested in Computer System.